Michael Musto: Dish Warmed Over

 BY Brandon Voss

 Since 1984, shrewd and self-deprecating humorist Michael Musto has written his La Dolce Musto column for New York’s Village Voice, tirelessly chronicling nightlife and celebrity culture both highbrow and low-rent.
+[Update: Musto was axed in 2013 and is now a columnist for Out.]
 As he celebrates the release of his new book Fork on the Left, Knife in the Back, his second collection of classic columns, the bridge-burning blogger and baron of blind items blabs about his hard-earned position as both historian and spokesman for the gay community.

 The Advocate: Kudos on a terrific title.
 What’s the story there?